tohagan/stlive/README.md

    - Open `app/views/Main.js` and change the Welcome message and save the file.
    - You should see the server reload the app and the new Welcome message displayed on the device.

-## Browser Testing
+### Live Edit using a Desktop Browser

-You don't even need a mobile device to use this app as the server endpoint provided you're not calling PhoneGap plugin APIs.
-Just open the URL in Chrome or Safari browsers.
-The browser will similarly autoreload as you edit source code.
+You don't even need a mobile device to use `stlive`.
+Just open the URL in Chrome or Safari browsers.  *The browser will similarly autoreload as you edit source code.*   Your app should work provided you're not calling any PhoneGap plugin APIs directly.
+Sencha Touch provides APIs that can emulate some of the PhoneGap APIs in your desktop PC browser.

-## External User Testing
+### Live Internet Testing  (Cool Feature!)

-The  `--localtunnel` server option creates an encrypted socket connect from your server to a randomly generated subdomain of [localtunnel.me](http://localtunnel.me).
-This will *punch a hole in your firewall* and expose your `stlive server` server with an Internet endpoint outside your firewall.
-You can use your external URL for browser or device testing.
+The  `localtunnel` option creates an encrypted socket connect from your `stlive` server to a randomly generated subdomain of **[localtunnel.me](http://localtunnel.me)**.
+This will *punch a hole in your firewall* and expose your `stlive server` server with a randomly generated domain name accessible on the Internet.

+	$ stlive serve --localtunnel

-Use this feature to demo or test development versions of your app to external users or customers or to connect your app server to **device test farms**.
+You can now use this external URL for browser or device testing, or to demo or test development versions of your app to friends, testers or customers.
+You can even connect your app server to cloud based [mobile device testing lab](https://google.com?q=mobile+device+testing+lab) to test your app on hundreds of different mobile devices or use it when you visit an [Open Device Lab](http://lab-up.org).

 **SECURITY WARNING:** While the node app server is generally reguarded as secure and should in theory only expose content files as read only, there is some small risk that a security hole exists.
 NO security penetration testing has been conducted. **No liability accepted.
 Use this feature at your own risk!**  This feature is for testing only.
 Not recommended for a production service.